UKCloud/AzureStack/Users/Extensions/Windows/README.md

 | FoldersToBackup | A comma separated list of folders to backup.
 By default backs up all drives excluding temporary storage. | C:\Users, C:\Important |
 | BackupNow | Switch used to specify that the server should backup once the MARS agent is installed. | |
 | NoSchedule | Switch used to specify that the schedule configuration step can be skipped. | |

+## SysprepVM.ps1

+### Overview

+This extension deprovisions a Windows VM using the sysprep tool.
+Once it has been run the VM can be used to create a custom image.

+### Arguments

+`powershell -ExecutionPolicy Unrestricted -File SysprepVM.ps1`